 By Jim Lundy

 When I was at Dreamforce in 2008, no one, not even Marc Benioff, could have predicted what AppExchange would become.
-Compare Salesforce and Siebel (see figure 2) and our conclusion is it is AppExchange that was the key to the rapid rise of Salesforce.
-In 2016 and beyond, one thing is clear, Ecosystems always win and Salesforce has a winning Platform based Ecosystem.
+Compare Salesforce and Siebel (see Figure 2) and our conclusion is that AppExchange was the key to the rapid rise of Salesforce.
+In 2016 and beyond, one thing is clear, ecosystems always win and Salesforce has a winning platform-based ecosystem.